The minimally extended Varying Speed of Light (meVSL): Observations

-The Hubble parameter which directly probes the expansion history of the Universe is also related to the differential redshift as, $H(z) = − (dz/dt)/(1+z)$, where $dz$ is obtained from the spectroscopic surveys and so a measurement of $dt$ provides the Hubble parameter.
-In fact, two methods are generally used to measure the Hubble parameter values H(z) at certain redshift and are extraction of H(z) from line-of-sight BAO data and differential age (DA) method estimating $H(z)$.
-We use 57 data points from the reference \cite{Pacif:2020hai} out of which 31 data points measured with the DA method and 26 data points are obtained with BAO and other methods.
-We perform the maximum likelihood analysis to obtain the best fit values of $b$, $\omega$, and $h$ of meVSL by using these data.
+The Hubble parameter, which directly investigates the expansion history of the Universe, is also related to differential redshift and can be expressed as $H(z) = - (dz/dt)/(1+z)$.
+In this context, spectroscopic surveys provide $dz$, and the measurement of $dt$ allows for determining the Hubble parameter.
+Two methods generally measure the Hubble parameter values $H(z)$ at a certain redshift.
+They are extraction of $H(z)$ from line-of-sight BAO data and differential age (DA) method estimating $H(z)$.
+From the reference~\cite{Pacif:2020hai}, we use $57$ data points, of which $31$ is measured from the DA method and $26$ is obtained with BAO and other methods.
+Using this data, we perform a maximum likelihood analysis to obtain the optimal values for $b$, $\omega$, and $h$ in the meVSL model.
 The best fit values of ($ b , \omega, h$) = (0.290, -0.994, 0.691) if we adopt $\Omega_{m0} = 0.32$ and $\Omega_{\Lambda 0} = 0.68$.
 We obtain the 1, 2, and 3-$\sigma$ contour plots for the fixed $b$ and $\omega$, respectively.
-These are shown in figure~\ref{fig-10}.
-In the left panel of Fig.~\ref{fig-10}, the solid, dotted, and dashed lines correspond 1, 2, and, 3-$\sigma$ level contour plots with $\omega = -0.99$.
+Figure~\ref{fig-10} illustrates these.
+In the left panel of Fig.~\ref{fig-10}, the solid, dotted, and dashed lines correspond $1$-, $2$-, and, $3$-$\sigma$ level contour plots with $\omega = -0.99$.
 In the right panel of Fig.~\ref{fig-10}, we also show the contour plots of $h$ verse $\omega$ for the fixed value of $b = 0.29$.
-The solid, dotted, and dashed lines correspond 1, 2, and, 3-$\sigma$ level contour plots.
-In this case, the $h$-value can include both the local and the CMB values.
+Solid, dashed, and dotted lines represent contour levels at the $1$-, $2$-, and $3$-sigma levels, respectively.
+In this case, the $h$ value can include both the local and the CMB values.